 Is It Good for Certain Conditions?

 The fact that this diet plan alternates between eating proteins and carbs may be a problem if you have diabetes.
 Your diabetes treatment plan would likely need to be changed to avoid blood sugar levels that are too high or too low.
 Talk to your doctor or dietitian before starting this diet.

 Because you avoid processed foods, there’s a good chance that your diet will have less sodium.
 This could help prevent and manage high blood pressure and heart disease.
 Just be sure you’re not adding extra salt in your cooking.

 If you have kidney disease or are on a low-protein diet, this may not be a good plan for you.
 The same is true if you have been told to follow a low-cholesterol diet.
 You will have to check with you doctor.

 On the plus side, the Brown Fat Revolution diet is flexible and allows you to select and cook your own food.
 There are not a lot of limitations and the cost is minimal.

 But it will take time and effort for you to shop for and prepare multiple meals and snacks as well as fit in your exercise.

 It may be tough for you to stick with this plan if you do not like to cook and you rely on a lot of processed foods.

-This program does have an exercise component, but it falls short of the recommended 150 minutes a week of aerobic exercise and two sessions of strength training a week.
+This program does have an exercise component, but it falls short of the recommended 150 minutes per week of moderate-intensity aerobic activity or 75 minutes per week of vigorous aerobic activity, or a combination of both, preferably spread throughout the week..
 You may need to add on to their fitness plan to get the exercise you need.

 The science behind the Brown Fat Revolution diet is still evolving, and the claims of looking better and feeling better have yet to be proven.
 But it may be an option if you don’t have certain health conditions.